Jxkeorton/personal-finance/README.md

 * Python - Python was the main language used to build the application.
     * Python packages used:
         * DateTime - To validate dates
+        * timedelta - To find a date range
         * Colorama - To color outputs
         * Tabulate - Used to create a table output
         * gspread - Used to read/write to google worksheets